Rony58/Spell_Checking/README.md

 In this project I will show how can you do spell cheking in word by word.
 At first you can download this folder in my github account then your next work is extract this zip file, then you fine "project" folder .
-Relax you don't need anything write here just open visual code studio..
+Relax you don't need anything write here just open visual code studio.

 ##Project Details
 A spell checking project in C++ involves creating a program that can identify and suggest corrections for misspelled words in a given text.
 Here's an explanation of how such a project typically works: